Dean Harrison - Counselling Psychologist

 Safety is one of our basic needs.
 We need food and water, but we also need safety.
 There are different types of safety.
 People feel safe in their homes, with their family and friends, in a secure job and/or financial situation, etc.

-We all want to feel safe; when we don’t have that feeling we experience anxiety or even fear.
-It is normal to be afraid from time to time but it should not be constant because if it becomes a permanent state then it becomes unhealthy for us mentally (anxiety disorder) as well as physically (high blood pressure).
+We all want to feel safe; when we don’t have that feeling, we experience anxiety or even fear.
+It is normal to be afraid from time to time, but it should not be constant because if it becomes a permanent state, then it becomes unhealthy for us mentally (anxiety disorder) as well as physically (high blood pressure).

 The Need for Love and Belonging

 The need to belong begins in infancy with strong emotional ties to our parents or primary caregivers.
-Later as adults we seek close relationships with family members and friends, romantic partners and co-workers.
+Later, as adults, we seek close relationships with family members and friends, romantic partners and co-workers.
 We also enjoy social groups, clubs and organisations that allow us to share common interests with others.

 Love is an unselfish concern for the good of another person.
 It is a deep affection or care for someone.
 It may include caring about their needs before your own needs are met.
-Love often includes sexual attraction but not always, nor does sexual attraction always imply feelings of love (for example: lust).
+Love often includes sexual attraction but not always, nor does sexual attraction always imply feelings of love (for example, lust).

 The Need for Esteem